PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 Fortunately, we showed that $(\mathbf{A}^T)^T=\mathbf{A}$, so we only need to transpose a matrix before passing it to the GPU in order to fix the problem.
-Alternatively, we can point out to the shader code that the elements are stored row by row with **#pragma pack_matrix(row_major)** at the start of your shader program (we can also specify a row-major order for a single matrix by prefixing its declaration with the keyword **row_major**).
-We will simply transpose the matrices in our C++ applications just before passing them to the GPU.
-That way, we can work with matrices by using the default orders in both C++ and HLSL.
+Alternatively, we can point out to the shader code that the elements are stored row by row with **#pragma pack_matrix(row_major)** at the start of a shader program (we can also specify a row-major order for a single matrix by prefixing its declaration with the keyword **row_major**).
+In the upcoming tutorials we will simply transpose the matrices in our C++ applications just before passing them to the GPU.
+That way, we can work with matrices by using the default orders both in C++ and HLSL.

-To conclude this section, it’s interesting to see how we can use the intrinsic function mul (available in HLSL), which multiplies two operands using matrix math.
+To conclude this section, it’s interesting to see how we can use the intrinsic function **mul** (available in HLSL), which multiplies two operands using matrix math.

 <br>